How to Create a New User on Mac

 Under Users & Groups, select the newly created account and check the box next to the Allow user to administer this computer option.
 You will be required to enter the username and password associated with an active admin account.
 Don’t forget to click on the unlocked padlock button in the lower-left corner of the screen to confirm changes and prevent further tampering.

-How to create a new user on Mac – The Geek Way
+How to create a new user on Mac using Terminal

 As you might have guessed, there’s more than one way to create a new user on Mac.
-Just like in the Microsoft Windows guide, you’re able to use CMD, which in Mac’s case is called Terminal, to create an account.
+You’re able to use Mac’s Terminal (the equivalent of CMD in Windows), to create an account.
 Here’s what you will need to do.

 sudo dcsl . -create\Users\Username Usershell /bin/bash